joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/07/23/us/politics/anita-dunn-biden-white-house.html?searchResultPosition=5

 **Biden Officials Now Expect Vulnerable Americans to Need Booster Shots**\
-`The growing consensus that at least some Americans will need a booster is tied in part to research suggesting that Pfizer’s vaccine is less effective after about six months.`\
+`The growing consensus that at least some Americans will need a booster is partly tied to research suggesting that Pfizer’s vaccine is less effective after about six months.`\
 https://nytimes.com/2021/07/23/us/covid-vaccine-boosters.html?searchResultPosition=6

 **As July Nears Its End, Teams Must Decide What They Are**\